VANCOUVER AND VICTORIA, B.C. CANADA

 • Be mindful, Victoria is located on Vancouver Island, whereas Vancouver city is located in the lower Mainland of British Columbia.

-—The fastest way to get from Swartz Bay ferry terminal to Victoria Airport (YYJ) is grabbing a taxi which takes 10 minutes.
+Car rentals are available at Victoria Int'l Airport.
+It's only 9 km from the ferry terminal, so it's easy for visitors to get a car upon arrival.
+The quickest route from Swartz Bay ferry terminal to Victoria Airport (YYJ) is to take a taxi which takes 10 minutes. <Map>

 • The other option is to bring the rental car onto the ferry from Vancouver city.